conan-io/docs/reference/extensions/deployers.rst

 #.
 The build type
 #.
 The build arch

-Such that every dependency will end up in a folder such as:
+Then every dependency will end up in a folder such as:

 ``[OUTPUT_FOLDER]/host/dep/0.1/Release/x86_64``